nightroman/FarNet/FSharpFar/README.md

 [Get, install, update FarNet and FarNet.FSharpFar.](https://raw.githubusercontent.com/nightroman/FarNet/master/Install-FarNet.en.txt)

-In other words, all you need is the proper .NET and module.
-F# does not have to be installed, it comes with the package.
+Note that F# does not have to be installed.

 MSBuild 14 (12) is only used for processing .fsproj files.
 It is present if Visual Studio 2015 (2013) is installed.